 The tertiary intrusions consist mainly of small plugs and remnant basalt flows of Tertiary age.
-The approximate surface location of the tertiary basalt within the Study Area, known as basalt caps, are shown on Fig. 1.3.
-These basalt caps provide soils that are suited to the endangered ecological community the White Box Yellow Box Blakely's Redgum Woodland and derived Grasslands which are
+The approximate surface location of the tertiary basalt within the Study Area, known as basalt caps, is shown on Fig. 1.3.
+These basalt caps provide soils that are suited to the endangered ecological community the White Box Yellow Box Blakely's Redgum Woodland and derived Grasslands which are further discussed in Section 2.3.13 with the approximate locations of these communities shown on Drawing No. MSEC353-06.